-In this post I’ll break down the 7 stages of music production.
+In this post, I’ll break down the 7 stages of music production.
 In a traditional live instrument production these stages can take place in different locations with multiple engineers involved or in a small studio with a couple of people.
-Electronic producers and beatmakers typically do everything themselves on their laptop.
+Electronic producers and beatmakers typically do everything themselves on their laptops.
 In some cases the only live instrument they record and produce is the vocal.
 No matter what the production style is, each song will go through most or all of these stages even if some of the stages are less noticeable.

 Stage 1: Songwriting

 It all begins with an idea that becomes the song.
 Melody, rhythm, and lyrics.
 Then comes the chord progression and the first version of the song structure.
 After the inspiration hits an artist they will usually turn it into an 8-bar looping chorus or an inspired 16 bars of verse and then figure out the rest of the song later.

 Pre-production is where the song arrangement takes its final shape as far as the instrumentation and song structure.
 Everybody’s ideas are auditioned and the best idea wins.
 Parts are practiced to perfection and all live and software instrument sounds are designed, adjusted, and saved.

 Stage 3: Recording

 Recording is about executing and capturing a performance.
 That can be a full band playing together live off the floor, a singer overdubbing their vocals, or a beatmaker recording or sequencing MIDI performances.
 For vocals and live instruments the recording chain should be the best quality available.

 Editing is compositing the best takes into one take unless it was recorded perfectly in one take.
 After the takes have been composited and crossfaded the tracks are edited for timing according to the click track BPM and grid lines.
 Then any tuning fixes and processing are done.
 Finally the tracks are consolidated in preparation for mixing.